lastboy/js.utils/README.md

 <p>Utilities for:</p>

 * Object
-    + copy/clone object
+    + copy/clone an object
-    + contains  - validate if an object contains a given value
+    + contains  - Validates if an object contains a given value
+    + empty     - Validates is the object empty

 * NPM
     + info      - Get information about the list of installed packages